Health Insurance

 First, try going on the Internet to do your research and, ultimately, your purchase.
 The Internet provides a number of advantages over traditional insurance shopping methods.
 For one thing, rather than scheduling an array of appointments with a host of agents coming to your home over the course of several days or weeks, you can visit countless insurance companies online in a very short period of time.
 This also makes it easier to review all of the different company plans, options, and prices “side by side” in an “apples to apples” comparison because almost every reputable health insurance company has a web presence these days.
 In addition, whatever questions or concerns you may have about your particular health insurance policy or how it can help you or members of your family can be answered via email or, if you prefer, over the phone using a phone number listed on their website that has a knowledgeable agent available, often 24/7.

 You can also check out the companies you wish to talk with before you actually talk with them by going, again, online to the insurance rating website known as A.M.
 Best Company.
-The A.M.
-Best Company will give you a clear understanding of your potential health insurance company’s financial health and reliability.
-In addition, you can check out your potential health insurance policy provider with the National Committee for Quality Assurance that rates the quality of the health insurance plans you might be considering.
-And, of course, you can also check with the Better Business Bureau about the company or companies with whom you’re considering doing business.
+A.M.
+Best will give you a clear understanding of your potential health insurance company’s financial health and reliability.
+In addition, you can check out your potential health insurance policy provider with the National Committee for Quality Assurance (NCQA) that rates the quality of the health insurance plans you might be considering.
+The NCQA’s Health Plan Ratings evaluate performance across more than 90 quality measures, making it one of the most comprehensive consumer tools available.
+And, of course, you can also check with the Better Business Bureau (BBB) about the company or companies with whom you’re considering doing business.
+Your state’s own insurance regulatory body — typically called the State Insurance Commissioner’s office — is another powerful resource; the National Association of Insurance Commissioners (NAIC) maintains a directory of every state regulator’s contact information.

 Once you’ve selected a company or companies to consider, make sure you take a look at their privacy policies before you submit any personal information, especially over the Internet.
 Be certain that their websites utilize the latest security software that will maintain the security and integrity of your personal information.
+The Federal Trade Commission (FTC) provides consumer guidance on identifying whether a health insurance website’s data practices meet current federal privacy standards.
 And remember, it’s usually not necessary to give out any of your personal details if you are just trying to obtain a quote.

 In all likelihood, considering the variety of products and services available across the board, as well as the technology to get your policy in place immediately, there are very few reasons to keep you from buying the private health insurance you are in need of right now… today!